 The answer is Wall Street, or more specifically, investment banks.
 Investment banks serve as market makers for these institutional investors.

 For example, let’s say Hedge Fund A wants to sell 1,000,000 shares of Apple Stock because they think the stock is overvalued.
 It would be very difficult for them to find an individual that would be willing to buy all those shares.

 This is where Wall Street steps in.
 Investment banks are always willing to buy or sell a security, no matter how over- or undervalued it appears.
 In our example, Hedge Fund A calls an investment bank and tells them they want to sell their Apple shares.
 The investment bank then tells them at what price they are willing to buy the shares.
 Once they come to an agreement, the deal is made.

-Investment banks provide this service not just for stocks, but every type of financial product.
+Investment banks provide this service not just for stocks, but for every type of financial product.
 The range spans from high-yield bonds to interest rate sweeps, and everything in between.

 If investment banks didn’t provide this service, then it would be very difficult for institutions to trade at the speed and scale that they do.
 Financial markets change quickly, and banks allow these institutional investors to take large positions very rapidly to capitalize on the upward movement of a product.
 They also allow institutional investors to move out of positions to mitigate their losses if an investment is performing badly.

 The scale at which institutions trade is massive.

 When Hedge Fund A decides it wants to sell a large position, this can significantly affect the market price of that particular security.
 When they decide they want to sell 1,000,000 shares of Apple stock, there is now an abundance of Apple stock in the market.
 This trade can shift supply and demand for Apple stock and push its price lower.